purescript/spago/README.md

         "Data.Map"'s `Semigroup instance`

     # Specify whether to censor warnings coming from the compiler
-    # for files in workspace projects and tests
+    # for files in workspace project source
     # Optional - takes the same values as censorLibraryWarnings above
     censorProjectWarnings: all

+    # Specify whether to censor warnings coming from the compiler
+    # for files in workspace project tests
+    # Optional - takes the same values as censorLibraryWarnings above
+    censorTestWarnings: all

     # Specify whether to show statistics at the end of the compilation,
     # and how verbose they should be.